laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

 Carbon "macros" are now handled by the Carbon library directly instead of Laravel's extension of the library.
-We do not expect this to break your code; however, [please make us aware of any problems you encounter](https://github.com/laravel/framework/pull/23938).
+We do not expect this to break your code; however, [please make us aware of any problems you encounter related to this change](https://github.com/laravel/framework/pull/23938).

 ### Collections